High Performance SSH/SCP - HPN-SSH

-The 6.4 and 6.5 patches are now both available.
-There wasn't a huge rush on the 6.4 patches as there wasn't an substantive change.
-However, the OpenSSH 6.5 added some new ciphers and other improvements.
-Fortunately, the previous patches applied without too much hassle.
-Moveing everything over to git makes a difference even though the learning curve on git is more like a learnign sheer cliff face.
-The follwing applied to 6.3 and still applied to 6.4 and 6.5.
-It's worth mentioning here just so everyone knows what is goign on.
-The OpenSSH team cheanged the array of known ciphers in cipher.c to make it a const struct.
+The 6.3 patches are now available - which is probably the fastest I've put out a new round of patches in ages.
+The patches are pretty much straight forward ports except for some minor changes in the cipher subsystem. cipher.c modified the array of known ciphers to make it a const struct.
 This broke the method of redefining the AES cipher post authentication to use the threaded cipher.
 This was resolved by removing the const in the cipher array and in the cipher_by_name function.
 There shouldn't be any impact on performance or security but if I'm wrong please let me know.

 If you care about HPN-SSH there is no better way to show your suport than making a donation to the Pittsburgh Supercomputing Center.
 I do not personally receive any money from these donations but your support ends up supporting our work.
 When you donate please make a note in the comments field that this is for HPN-SSH.
 Any amount is worth while - even a dollar will show PSC and CMU your support for our work.

 We've been lucky enough to have volunteers translate this page into Belorussian, German, and Hindi.
 You can find these translations here:

 - HPN-SSH in German provided by Andreas Beraz.

 - HPN-SSH in Hindi provided by Ashish Jha.